 Well, this might get some

 dander up amongst the believers that Sir Robert Watson-Watt is "the Father of Radar."
 In the December

-1957 edition of Popular Electronics, Col. William R. Blair
+1957 edition of Popular Electronics magazine, Colonel William R. Blair

 finding in the 1920s.
 The Wikipedia entry for Col. Blair refers to him more specifically

 as the "Father

-of

-William R. Blair was awarded U.S. patent #2,803,819

-titled "Object Locating System," on August 20, 1957
+of American Radar."
+William R. Blair was awarded U.S. patent #2,803,819, entitled "Object locating system," on August 20, 1957

 - a full 13 years after the patent application was submitted.
 Watson-Watt was issued

 Father of Radar Gets His Reward from Patent Office